psi4/psi4/doc/sphinxman/source/scf.rst

 .. math:: CON(PQ|RS) <= \sqrt{(PQ|PQ)(RS|RS)} \cdot DCON(PQ, RS)
     DCON(PQ, RS) = max(4D_{PQ}, 4D_{RS}, D_{PR}, D_{PS}, D_{QR}, D_{QS})

-When using density-matrix based integral screening, it is useful to build the J and K matrices incrementally, using the difference in the density matrix between iterations, rather than the full density matrix.
+When using density-matrix based integral screening, it is useful to build the J and K matrices incrementally, also described in [Haser:1989:104]_, using the difference in the density matrix between iterations, rather than the full density matrix.
 To turn on this option, set |scf__incfock| to ``true``.

 We have added the automatic capability to use the extremely fast DF